Last Updated on

 There are two chemicals that work together to create a very authentic-looking dark red blood.
 It can be used to turn “water” into “blood” – so handy to create a blood trickle from a weapon, produce a stigmata right in front of your eyes, or anything else that requires blood to suddenly show from nothing.

-You need: two glass vessels filled with water, potassium thiocyanate and ferric nitrate.
+You need: two glass vessels filled with water, some potassium thiocyanate and some ferric nitrate.

 - To one water-filled vessel add potassium thiocyanate (the water stays clear).